cyuria/cyuria.github.io/thin_code.md

 wherever possible and attempting to replace them with control flow.
 It takes up a fair bit of my time when programming.

+I'll also finish this off with a good quote I read recently.

+> There are two ways of constructing a software design: One way is to make it
+> so simple there are obviously no deficiencies and the other way is to make it
+> so complicated that there are no obvious deficiencies.
+>
+> -- <cite>C.A.R.
+Hoare, The 1980 ACM Turing Award Lecture</cite>

 ## Copyright

 Copyright (c) 2025 Cyuria.
 All Rights Reserved.